srjturner/abdicate/README.md

 #### Context#bootstrap(eager, callback)

 Scans the 'filepaths' and register any annotated functions into the Context.
-If eager=true then this also invokes each registered function (in the order implied by their inter-dependencies) to populate 'Context.instances'.
+If eager=true then this also populates Context#instances.
 In any case, this will asynchronously return itself either via the Callback (if provided) or else as a Promise.

+__eager__                      When true causes this to call Context#populate().
 __callback__                   The (optional) callback for non-Promise based invocation.

 #### Context#getInstance(name, callback)